MikeWeiZhou/ci-dashboard/docs/howto_setup_and_run_dashboard.md

 * Update database credentials in property *config.db*

-## 7. Run Node.js
+## 7. Run Server
-Run these commands to start Node.js server.
+Run these commands to start the server.
 Same commands in both Windows and Linux.

 * cd *[directory to root of this project]*
 * npm run start

+Currently, the command above will also automatically launch the webapp after starting.

 ## 8. Open the web application